GameStake-Sport/floating-bot/README.md

 > **Note**
 > You might also be interested in our Vue playground: Coming soon
+>
+## 1 Setup botAddress in src/main.tsx

-## Install the package
+## 2 Install the package

 ```bash
 npm install
 ```

-## Run the development server
+## 3 Run the development server

 ```bash
 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) in your browser to access the XMTP React playground app.
+Open [http://localhost:5173](http://localhost:5173) in your browser to access the XMTP Floating Chat